360logix/modem-commands/README.md

-# modem-commands

-Very simple way to communicate with a GSM modem
+# GSM Modem Commands (modem-commands)

+## Description
+> modem-commands allows you to use your GSM modems on node.
+It supports the following
+* Sending SMS messages
+* Receiving SMS messages

-## Getting Started
+## Installation / Getting Started

 ```
 Accepts the following options: